-- Lets go back to the infinitely repeated prisoner's dilemma - What is an example of a subgame perfect Nash equilibrium? - One kind of equilibrium should be straightforward: each player plays $D_1$ and $D_2$ always at all information sets - ► Why is this a SPNE?
+- ▶ What is an example of a subgame perfect Nash equilibrium? - One kind of equilibrium should be straightforward: each player plays D1 and D2 always at all information sets

+► Why is this a SPNE?

-▶ We can use the one-stage deviation principle
+We can use the one-stage deviation principle